Biomedical Informatics Educational Programs

 - Connections to industry and others

-The oldest and largest track in the program is in Clinical Informatics (CI), which focuses on informatics at the level of healthcare systems as well as individual health.
+The oldest and largest major in the program is in Health & Clinical Informatics (HCIN), which focuses on informatics at the level of healthcare systems as well as individual health.
 Clinical informatics includes all aspects of healthcare and areas beyond the healthcare system, such as consumer health informatics.
 Our clinical informatics track not only prepares physicians for the new clinical informatics sub-specialty in medicine, but also educates a variety of professionals from other backgrounds, including healthcare, information technology, and more.

 The tracks in our programs offer various degrees and certificates.
 One degree offered by all of the tracks is the Master of Science (MS).
 This was the original degree offered by the program and is a traditional research master's degree, which culminates in a thesis.
-The clinical informatics also offer a non-thesis master's degree, sometimes referred to as a professional master's degree, the Master of Biomedical Informatics (MBI).
-The MBI has the same curriculum as the MS but replaces the master's thesis with a less-intensive capstone project.
+The clinical informatics also offer a non-thesis master's degree, sometimes referred to as a professional master's degree, the Master of Science (MS non-thesis).
+The MS non-thesis has the same curriculum as the MS but replaces the master's thesis with a less-intensive capstone project.
 We also allow the capstone project to be an internship experience where the student gains real-world experience in an operational setting, such as a healthcare organization or a company.

-The Clinical Informatics track also offer the Graduate Certificate, which provides a graduate-level educational experience that is not quite as much as a master's degree.
+The Health & Clinical Informatics major also includes the Graduate Certificate, which provides a graduate-level educational experience that is not quite as much as a master's degree.
 The Graduate Certificate is a subset of our master's degree, as students take the same courses as those in the master's degree programs.